What’s Novel about COVID-19?

 Though there are not yet human clinical studies to prove this, there are concerns that some immune-boosting supplements, based on their specific mechanisms, could make this inflammatory, oxidative process much worse in some people.

-Hence, until we know more, our recommendation is to stop these supplements if you have a positive test or develop some of the more concerning classical symptoms (cough, shortness of breath, loss of sense of taste/smell).
+Hence, until we know more, our recommendation is to stop these supplements if you develop some of the more concerning classical symptoms (cough, shortness of breath, loss of sense of taste/smell).

 - Larch Arabinogalactan